wp-plugins/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==

+= 1.1.5 =
+* New feature for allow or not duplicates posts.
+* Fixed adding categories and tags to posts.
+* Screenshots optimized reduce the plugin size.
+* Some styles improvements.
+* Thanks for donate Mark :)

 = 1.1.4 =
 * Just removed a link in a PHP comment that is taken as malware.